Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 Should The Perl Foundation decide to not want to have anything to do with `Raku`, only then should an alternate organisational support be discussed.

+However, since "Yet Another Society" is doing business as "The Perl Foundation", maybe it is an idea to create another "doing business as" called "The Raku Foundation".
+Which would make it clear that "The Perl Foundation" is for Perl 5 only, whereas "The Raku Foundation" would be for Raku only.
+While both are part of the Perl Mindset in the "Yet Another Society".